pythonanywhere/help_pages/articles/StaticIPForExternalAllowlists.md

 ### The excessive allowlist

-If all else fails, you can consider allowlisting all of Amazon's us-east-1 datacenter.
+If all else fails, you can consider allowlisting all of Amazon's us-east-1 datacenter (for our US cluster) or eu-central-1 (for our EU cluster).
 We really don't recommend this, though -- there are a *lot* of IP addresses in their range, the servers could be rented out to hackers who are trying to get into databases like yours, and anyway the list is subject to change.
 Still, if you decide to go for this option, here's a link to [the IP ranges list](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).